ShivaniNarula29/Snaatak/phython/gunicorn.md

 ## 🌟 Introduction

-Gunicorn (Green Unicorn) is a **production-ready WSGI HTTP server** for running Python web applications.
-It connects your app (built with Flask, Django, FastAPI, etc.) to the web via a reverse proxy like Nginx.
+Gunicorn (Green Unicorn) is a **production-ready WSGI HTTP server** designed to serve Python web applications.
+It acts as a bridge between your web application (built with frameworks like Django, Flask, or FastAPI) and a web server such as Nginx or Apache.

 ---